EDU SERIES – Blogs: Part 1 of 4 – Creating Topics

+To kick off our series on content creation, this article help you start creating topics.
 “If you had to start a site from scratch with no existing audience or mailing list, how would you grow it to 10,000 visitors per month, in just a few months?”

-To help you get there, I want to show the strategy we use here at Marketing Logic.
 Over the next 4 posts we will cover how to create your initial topic list, how to create a sharing schedule, promoting your article and guest posting amongst many other useful practices.

 So what is the most important factor to all of this?
 Search Engine Optimization.
 (I can hear the collective sigh)